top of page

 4. Sleep

-sleep cycle through the night
+sleep cycle

-circadian rhythm
+circadian ryththm

-• Use your bed only for sleeping
+• Use your bed only for sleeping.

-• Eat light meals for dinner
+• Opt for light meals for dinner.

-• Avoid caffeine (coffee, tea, chocolate) after 2 pm
+• Avoid caffeine after 2 pm.

-• Drink Turkish Ayran at dinner
+• Try drinking Turkish Ayran at dinner.

 Turkish Ayran Ingredients